 Eating properly during gastroenteritis is not easy because of constant diarrhea and vomiting.
 To rebuild intestinal flora and reduce the duration and intensity of symptoms, an appropriate nutrition is strongly recommended.
-In this article, we list the recommended foods to consume and to avoid.
+In this article, My French Dietitian's team lists the recommended foods to consume and to avoid.

 You should avoid all fatty foods as well as those containing fiber at the risk of amplifying symptoms and delay healing.
 Here is a list of foods you should avoid:

 Vegetables and green vegetables Fruits (except ripe banana) Whole starchy foods Legumes (lentils, chickpeas, ...)
 Fries Spicy dishes Condiments such as mustard, ketchup, pickles and pickles Charcuterie Chocolate, milk, butter, cheese

 Two to three days after the end of the symptoms, you should be able to gradually return to a normal diet.

 For even more details, and if you liked "Foods to eat when you have gastroenteritis", you can read our article on how to deal with diarrhea.

 We know it's not a very glamorous subject, but it's useful :-)